opencobra/MASSef/README.md

 Note that not all example notebooks are updated to match the documentation yet.

 Notes 21/3/2017:
+ - removed the argument dataPath from the configure fit functions arguments.
  - dataFileName variable added to customize the name of the data file.
  - fitLabel variable added to customize the name of the fit results file.
  - path for pso and lma results no longer in the pso/lma parameters file, now passed directly through the python call